aechaechaech/Jerma-Imposter-Message-Generator/README.md

 # Installation
 1. Download and install python from [python.org](https://www.python.org/)
+2. When installing make sure to check off "Add python to PATH"
-2. Download the main.py file
+3. Download the main.py file

 # Usage
 1. Open up a command prompt/terminal wherever you downloaded the main.py file